ahmedmolawale/Star-Wars-Characters/README.md

 - [Jetpack](https://developer.android.com/jetpack)
-  - [Viewmodel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Manage UI related data in a lifecycle conscious way and act as a channel between use cases and UI
+  - [Viewmodel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Manage UI related data in a lifecycle conscious way and act as a channel between use cases and UI.
-  - [Data Binding](https://developer.android.com/topic/libraries/data-binding) - support library that allows binding of UI components in layouts to data sources,binds character details and search results to UI
+  - [Data Binding](https://developer.android.com/topic/libraries/data-binding) - support library that allows binding of UI components in layouts to data sources, binds character details and search results to UI.
   - [Room](https://developer.android.com/training/data-storage/room) - Provides abstraction layer over SQLite.
   - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Provides an observable data holder class.
 - [Retrofit](https://square.github.io/retrofit/) - type safe http client and supports coroutines out of the box.
 - [Shimmer](https://facebook.github.io/shimmer-android/) - Shimmer provides an easy way to add a shimmer effect to views in the application.
-- [Moshi](https://github.com/square/moshi) - JSON Parser,used to parse requests on the data layer for Entities and understands Kotlin non-nullable and default parameters.
+- [Moshi](https://github.com/square/moshi) - JSON Parser, used to parse requests on the data layer for Entities and understands Kotlin non-nullable and default parameters.
 - [okhttp-logging-interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) - logs HTTP request and response data.
 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) - Library Support for coroutines.
 I used this for asynchronous programming in order to obtain data from the network as well as the database.
 - [JUnit](https://junit.org/junit4/) - This was used for unit testing the repository, the use cases and the ViewModels.
 - [Mockk](https://mockk.io/) This is a mocking library for Kotlin.
 I used it to provide test doubles during testing.
-- [Truth](https://truth.dev/) - Assertions Library,provides readability as far as assertions are concerned.
+- [Truth](https://truth.dev/) - Assertions Library, provides readability as far as assertions are concerned.
 - [Hilt](https://github.com/InsertKoinIO/koin) - Dependency injection plays a central role in the architectural pattern used.
 For this reason I have chosen Hilt which is built on top of the battle tested DI framework - Dagger 2.
 - [Robolectric](http://robolectric.org/) - Unit test on android framework.